erdincka/df-licenser/README.md

 # Ezmeral Data Fabric License helper

+## Guidance

+## Old SKU

+### These are archived as these SKUs are no longer available

 Calculate how many compute unit (CU) licenses you need with given server configurations.

 Currently beta, needs testing/verification.

-#### This is a personal project and in no way endorsed by HPE product management.
+## This is a personal project and in no way endorsed by HPE product management

 Feel free to open requests/issues.

 Erdinc Kaya